HaniAlshikh/tron/docs/middleware/README.md

 # Introduction and Goals

-TODO

 A distributed system is a collection of autonomous computing elements that appears to its users as a single coherent system.

-middleware is the same to a distributed system as what an operating system is to a computer:
+middleware is the same to a distributed system as what an operating system is to a computer is.

-our important goals that should be met to make building a distributed system worth the effort.
-A distributed system should make resources easily accessible; it should hide the fact that resources are distributed across a network; it should be open; and it should be scalable.
+the important goals that should be met are to make building a distributed system worth the effort.

+- A distributed system should make resources easily accessible.
+- It should hide the fact that resources are distributed across a network.
+- It should be open; and it should be scalable.

 ## Requirements Overview

 TODO